rseng/rseng/README.md

 # ['yes', 'no']
 ```

-And further interact with the CriteriaSet:
+And further interact with the CriteriaSet, for example export to a tabular file:

 ```python
 print(cset.export()) # You can also define a "filename" and/or "sep" here.